 Q 1.
 Where can we swim at Craigleith Park?

 Ans.
 Swimming facilities are available at Shale Beach and Wasaga Beach.
-Pets are also allowed in a specific swimming area.
-This swimming area is specially designed for pets.
+A special swimming area for pets is also allowed.

 Q 2.
 Are there any rules for camping in Craigleith Park?

 Ans.
-Yes, there are rules for camping at Craigleith Park; the first and foremost rule is not to damage or disturb the plants, animals, and natural objects.
-You are not allowed to camp in fire-hazard places.
+Yes, there are rules for camping at Craigleith Park; the first and foremost is not to damage or disturb the plants, animals, and natural objects.
+You are not allowed to camp in places that are fire-hazardous.

-Do not use ignite fireworks.
-If you break any of the rules, then the governing bodies can impose a fine on you.
+Do not use ignited fireworks.
+If you break any of the rules, the governing bodies can fine you.

 Q 3.
 What are the facilities we get at Craigleith Park?

 Ans.
-There are many facilities for visitors; some of them include comfort stations, rentals, laundromat park stores, and picnic shelters.
+Many facilities are available for visitors, including comfort stations, rentals, laundromat park stores, and picnic shelters.

 Q 4.
 What are the activities we can enjoy at Craigleith Park?

 Ans.
-Some of them include hiking, biking, bird watching, walking trails, camping, fishing, swimming, exploring wildlife, observing plants, and enjoying birding festivals.
+Some include hiking, biking, bird watching, walking trails, camping, fishing, swimming, exploring wildlife, observing plants, and enjoying birding festivals.

 Q 5.
-What are the nearby attractions of Craigleith Park?
+What are the attractions near Craigleith Park?

 Ans.
-The nearby attractions of this provincial park include Bruce Trail, Beaver River, Blue Mountain, the South shore of Georgian Bay, Waterfront Park, and Nottawasaga River.
+This provincial park’s nearby attractions include Bruce Trail, Beaver River, Blue Mountain, the South shore of Georgian Bay, Waterfront Park, and the Nottawasaga River.